a-krum-of-bread-learns/fightvainia/README.md

 - [ ] fix how to code a fighing game input system video
 - [ ] combo tracking and must be combed proptery x times
 - [ ] grab/ comand grab
-- [ ] combo ui
-- [ ] consider actualy using tool buttions for the tool scripts

 - [ ] impove cancel systems to allow for custom inputs for follow ups insted of just the attack buttions
 - [ ] video on how to make an attack
 - [ ] video on how to make attack system